Trump signals support for legislation easing US ban on pot

 "I support Senator Gardner.
 I know exactly what he's doing," Trump told reporters in Washington, when asked about the legislation.
 "We're looking at it.
 But I probably will end up supporting that, yes."

+The president's remarks place him in conflict with U.S. Attorney General Jeff Sessions, an outspoken opponent of marijuana who lifted an Obama administration policy and freed federal prosecutors to more aggressively pursue cases in states that have legalized marijuana.

+Trump has sent mixed signals on the drug: While campaigning for president, he pledged to respect states that legalized marijuana, but he also has criticized legalization and implied it should be stopped.

-In a statement released Thursday, Gardner said the proposal would ensure Washington respects the will of voters in each state, whether laws provide for legalization or prohibition.
+Gardner said the legislation would ensure Washington respects the will of voters in each state, whether laws provide for legalization or prohibition.

-He said the federal government "is closing its eyes and plugging its ears" to spreading legalization, but Washington should not interfere with any state's legal marijuana market.
+He said in a statement released Thursday that the federal government "is closing its eyes and plugging its ears" to spreading legalization, but Washington should not interfere with any state's legal marijuana market.

+Trump's remarks Friday echo a promise that Gardner said he received privately from the president in April to support legislation protecting the marijuana industry in states that have legalized the drug.

-Another co-sponsor, Democratic U.S. Sen. Elizabeth Warren of Massachusetts, said in a statement that Washington "needs to get out of the business of outlawing marijuana."
+Another co-sponsor of the measure, Democratic U.S. Sen. Elizabeth Warren of Massachusetts, said in a statement that Washington "needs to get out of the business of outlawing marijuana."

 California, home to one in eight Americans, launched the nation's largest legal marijuana marketplace on Jan.
-1. Still, businesses that have been licensed across the state are facing the threat of federal prosecution.
+1 but thousands of businesses that have been licensed are still facing the threat of federal prosecution.

+A major problem stemming from the federal ban: Major banks have been reluctant to do business with marijuana companies, fearing it could lead to prosecution.
+In California, for example, paying taxes and other transactions are often carried out in cash, sometimes in vast amounts.